kxlieannh/cpscripts/README.md

 highlightsecevents.ps1 - Review Script.
 Failed test/run script.

-Gwt-WinEvent is giving an error stating "Get-WinEvent : Parameter set cannot be resolved using the specified named parameters." will revist issue if possible. -kh
+Get-WinEvent is giving an error stating "Get-WinEvent : Parameter set cannot be resolved using the specified named parameters." will revist issue if possible. -kh

 intemoni.ps1 - Script untested.